orxshi/tailor/docs/index.rst

-tailor documentation
+Tailor documentation
 ====================

-tailor is a spatially load balancing flow solver which can operate on three-dimensional moving overset meshes.
+Tailor is a spatially load balancing flow solver which can operate on three-dimensional moving overset meshes.

 Why use overset grid technique
 ------------------------------